-Grappa – Best classic Italian spot nestled into a reworked two-story house at the top of Main Street.
+Grappa – Currently closed for renovation, but it’s the best classic Italian spot nestled into a reworked two-story house at the top of Main Street.
 Wine pairings, excellent pastas, and OMG the Horseradish Crusted Salmon…

 Chimayo – New Mexico, Southwestern-inspired menu and more funky decor (realizing Park City has a lot of “funky” decor lol).
 This place feels unique – your drinks will come in silver goblets that must have been sold off the Game of Thrones set after filming ended.
 We always get the ceviche, tortilla soup, enchiladas and churros for dessert.

 Yuki Yama – another excellent sushi spot.
 Little to no decor – it’s very bare bones – but has an excellent sushi menu.
 For hot dishes and a dinner experience, I like Shabu better, but if you want a full sushi meal this is great.
 Also good for lunch.

 Handle – American menu in a dimly lit, cool space.
 Not my fave kind of food TBH, but if fried chicken vibes are your jam, you’ll love it.
 People really do love this place and it’s always busy.
 Craft cocktails, the kind that arrive in a chic rocks glass with creative garnishes.